benjaminion/upgrading-ethereum-book/src/book.md

 [IndexedAttestation](/part3/containers/dependencies#indexedattestation)s differ from [Attestation](/part3/containers/operations#attestation)s in that the latter record the contributing validators in a bitlist and the former explicitly list the global indices of the contributing validators.

-An [IndexedAttestation](/part3/containers/dependencies#indexedattestation) passes this validity test only if all of the following apply.
+An [IndexedAttestation](/part3/containers/dependencies#indexedattestation) passes this validity test only if all the following apply.

  1. There is at least one validator index present.
  2. The list of validators contains no duplicates (the Python `set` function performs deduplication).